ronin-rb/ronin/man/ronin-grep.1.md

 `-N`, `--number`
 : Searches for all numbers.

+`--float`
+: Searches for all floating point numbers.

+`--octal-byte`
+: Searches for all bytes in octal format.

+`--decimal-byte`
+: Searches for all bytes in decimal format.

 `-X`, `--hex-number`
 : Searches for all hexadecimal numbers.

+`--hex-byte`
+: Searches for all bytes in hexadecimal format.

+`--hex-word`
+: Searches for all words in hexadecimal format.

+`--hex-dword`
+: Searches for all double-words in hexadecimal format.

+`--hex-qword`
+: Searches for all quad-words in hexadecimal format.

 `--alpha`
 : Searches for all alphabetic characters.